 |Botanical Name||Erythrina herbacea|

-|Plant Type||Perennial shrub|
+|Plant Type||Perennial, shrub|

-|Soil Type||Sandy, well-draining soil|
+|Soil Type||Sandy, well-drained|

 Temperature and Humidity

 The coral bean requires warm temperatures and thrives in USDA zones 8-11.
 In regions that experience cold winters with freezing temperatures, the coral bean can be grown as an annual rather than a perennial.